Meet Your Providers- Therapists

 CHRISTINE ALLEN

-MS, PLMHP
+MS, LIMHP

 Christine graduated from Bellevue University with her Masters of Science in Clinical Counseling and earned her Bachelor’s Degree in Criminal Justice/Counseling from Peru State College.
 She is a former Domestic Assault/Sexual Assault Victim Advocate and a former probation officer with the State of Nebraska.
 She currently is the program manager for the Court Referral Community Service program at United Way of the Midlands.